Books Set on a Form of Transportation

 Book Summary

-This historical fiction novel is based on the real people aboard the last flight of the Hindenburg as it traveled from Germany toward Lakehurst, New Jersey.
-The book provides one possible scenario for the mysteries of what caused the explosion aboard the zeppelin.
+This historical fiction novel is based on the real passengers and crew aboard the last flight of the Hindenburg as it traveled from Germany toward Lakehurst, New Jersey.
+Characters include a frightened stewardess with a secret, the navigator, a cabin boy, a journalist, and an enigmatic American businessman with a score to settle.

 The Book Girls Say…

-This is a well-researched novel that draws upon biographies, survivor accounts, charts, and other documentation about the final flight of the Hindenburg.
+The author drew upon biographies, survivor accounts, charts, and other documentation about the final flight of the Hindenburg.
 Some readers found it helpful to make a list of passengers because the book is told from many different perspectives.
 The author does a good job of clarifying what is fact and what is fiction.

-If you are interested in reading another book set about the Hindenburg, be sure the check out Three Words for Goodbye below in the “Books Set on Multiple Modes of Transportation” section of our list.
+If you are interested in reading another book set about the Hindenburg, be sure to check out Three Words for Goodbye below in the “Books Set on Multiple Modes of Transportation” section of our list.

 Also Featured on These Book Lists: